This is a guide covering everything you need to know about monospaced fonts.

 What are Monospaced Fonts Used For?

-While most monospaced fonts look simple and give off the minimalist vibe, they are practical to use in some cases and look classier and more remarkable than other fonts depending on the situation.
+While most monospaced fonts look simple and give off a minimalist vibe, they are practical to use in some cases and look classier and more remarkable than other fonts depending on the situation.

 There are also more monospaced font advantages.